Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 ![](assets/list-kafka-topic.png)

 <!---------------------------->
-## Prepare the Snowflake cluster for data streaming
+## Prepare the Snowflake cluster for streaming
 Duration: 10

 #### 1. Creating user, role, and database